Hans Halvorson Physics, Logic, Philosophy

 1943

-• Bohr, of partial Jewish descent, flees Denmark to escape capture by the Nazis.
-Bohr escapes to Sweden by boat and eventually makes his way to the United States, where he contributes to the Manhattan Project.
+• Bohr, whose mother was Jewish, flees Denmark to escape capture by the Nazis.
+He escapes to Sweden by boat and eventually makes his way to the US, where he contributes to the Manhattan Project.
 (There’s also an exciting story about Bohr’s being flown from Sweden to England by a British fighter pilot.)
 Learn more about Bohr’s escape and his role in the Manhattan Project.

 1945